Houghton Bay, Wellington

 - Departs from:

-- Free transport from the z station on Vivian Street.
-Alternatively meet the team on site at 9.
+- Meet near 104 Houghton Bay Road at 9am OR Free transport from the z station on Vivian Street on request

 - Departure time: